 In the first of a three-part arc, Obi-Wan, Anakin, and Ahsoka are sent to investigate a mysterious Jedi distress signal.
-During their journey, the power and communications are cut off on their shuttle, and they awake on an unfamiliar planet where the Force seems to radiate.
+During their journey, the power and communications are cut off on their shuttle, and they awake on an unfamiliar planet where the Force radiates.
 Only Anakin can hear the disembodied voice of the Daughter who desires to take him to her Father.

-The episode focuses on Anakin’s path to the Dark Side and his fate as the “Chosen One.”
-Strange visions visit the three Jedi — Anakin’s mother Shimi appears, revealing his guilt over her death and his relationship with Padmé; Obi-Wan is visited by the Force Ghost of Qui-Gon Jinn who warns him that the planet will corrupt Anakin; Ahsoka is visited by a vision of her future self who warns that she should cut herself off from Anakin’s dark path.
+The episode focuses on Anakin's path to the Dark Side and his fate as the “Chosen One.”
+Strange visions visit the three Jedi — Anakin's mother, Shimi, appears, revealing his guilt over her death and his relationship with Padmé.
+The Force Ghost of Qui-Gon Jinn visits Obi-Wan, who warns him that the planet will corrupt Anakin.
+One last vision: Ahsoka sees a vision of her future self who warns that she should cut herself off from Anakin's dark path.

 9. “Altar of Mortis” (Season 3, Episode 16)

 Anakin sets out to rescue Ahsoka but arrives too late — finding her corrupted by the Son.
-Obi-Wan and Anakin face off against the Padawan, who is eventually killed by the Son when she proves to no longer be useful to him.
-Now in possession of the Mortis Dagger, the Son attempts to kill the Father, but the Daughter is stabbed instead, which upsets the balance of the Force.
+Obi-Wan and Anakin face off against the Padawan, who is eventually killed by the Son when she proves to no longer be helpful to him.
+Now in possession of the Mortis Dagger, the Son attempts to kill the Father, but the son stabs the Daughter instead, which upsets the balance of the Force.